blinskey/vim-armenian-keymaps/README.md

 to type Armenian characters in Insert mode while retaining standard functionality in Normal mode.

-These mappings are based on the xkeyboard-config Armenian keymaps.
+Most of these mappings are based on the xkeyboard-config Armenian keymaps.
+`western-armenian-alt-utf-8.vim` is an experimental hybrid of the Western Armenian and phonetic keymaps that is subject to change.

 Please feel free to submit additional keymaps or corrections.

 ## Setup